au-research/raido/api-svc/readme.md

 # Upgrading the api-svc

-api-svc is intended to be completely stateless, running serveral compute nodes spread across separate physical datacenters.
+api-svc is intended to be completely stateless, running several compute nodes spread across separate physical datacenters.
 New versions are rolled out by adding nodes with the new version to the pool, and then draining the old instances so that all versions are running the new software.